nutanix/libvfio-user/README.md

 The server implements a device that can be programmed to trigger interrupts (INTx) to the client.
-This is done by writing the desired time in seconds since Epoch.
-The server then trigger an eventfd-based IRQ and then a message-based one (in order to demonstrate how it's done when passing of file descriptors isn't possible/desirable).
+This is done by writing the desired time in seconds since Epoch to BAR0.
+The server then triggers an eventfd-based IRQ and then a message-based one (in order to demonstrate how it's done when passing of file descriptors isn't possible/desirable).
+The device also works as memory storage: BAR1 can be freely written to/read from by the host.

+Since this is a completely made up device, there's no kernel driver (yet).
+[Client](./samples/client.c) implements a client that knows how to drive this particular device (that would normally be QEMU + guest VM + kernel driver).

 The client excercises all commands in the vfio-user protocol, and then proceeds to perform live migration.
-The client spawns the destination server (this would be normally done by `libvirt`) and then migrates the device state, before switching entirely to the destination server.
+The client spawns the destination server (this would be normally done by libvirt) and then migrates the device state, before switching entirely to the destination server.
 We re-use the source client instead of spawning a destination one as this is something libvirt/QEMU would normally do.

-To spice things up, the client programmes the source server to trigger an interrupt and then quickly migrates to the destination server; the programmed interrupt is delivered by the destination server.
+To spice things up, the client programs the source server to trigger an interrupt and then migrates to the destination server; the programmed interrupt is delivered by the destination server.
+Also, while the device is being live migrated, the client spawns a thread that constantly writes to BAR1 in a tight loop.
+This thread emulates the guest VM accessing the device while the main thread (what would normally be QEMU) is driving the migration.

 Start the source server as follows (pick whatever you like for `/tmp/vfio-user.sock`):